-“There is tremendous scope for private practice in career as a vet.
+“There is tremendous scope for private practice in a career as a vet.
 No doubt, it is big in metropolitan cities, but there is a misconception that it is limited to that.
 Today, a veterinarian is needed everywhere, from villages to cities!
-Sky is the limit in veterinary science,” suggests Dr. Lokhande.
+The sky is the limit in veterinary science,” suggests Dr. Lokhande.
 The scope for entrepreneurship is very high.
-Vets can set up their own consultancies, clinics, labs and businesses.
+Vets can set up their own consultancies, clinics, labs, and businesses.
 Even abroad, veterinarian jobs are in great demand.

 A veterinarian has a role to play in a host of exciting and unexpected fields from sports to military forces.
 In fact, there is a special veterinary team handling the health of horses for the Indian Republic Day parade!

-You also have to think whether you can meet the physical demands of the veterinary profession.
-Tasks like administering injections to large, distressed animals and performing surgery on small animals can be tricky.
+You also have to think about whether you can meet the physical demands of the veterinary profession.
+Tasks, like administering injections to large, distressed animals and performing surgery on small animals, can be tricky.
 Someone with a strong mind and able hands can handle challenging situations with ease.

 Bombay Veterinary College, Mumbai

 Bihar Veterinary College, Patna